aces/Loris/modules/new_profile/help/new_profile.md

 # New Profile

-This is where—with the appropriate permissions—you can register a new candidate for your study site.
+This is where you can register a new candidate for your study site.

 Populate the fields and click **Create**.